Crowd-AI-Lab/AskReddit/README.md

 # What Types of Questions Require Conversation to Answer?
 AskReddit Questions Dataset
-#### This is the Github repo of [What Types of Questions Require Conversation to Answer?
+#### This is the GitHub repo of [What Types of Questions Require Conversation to Answer?
 A Case Study of AskReddit Questions](https://dl.acm.org/doi/10.1145/3544549.3585600).

 This dataset is a human-annotated dataset of AskReddit questions aiming to understand **what types of nebulous, open-ended questions can best be answered through conversation**.